topkecleon/telegram-bot-bash/doc/7_develop.md

 INDEX="$(( ${INDEX} + 1 ))" -> (( INDEX++ ))
 ```

-The special variable stores the expanded __last__ argument of the previous command.
+The special variable `$_` stores the expanded __last__ argument of the previous command.
-This allows some useful optimisations, especially in combination with the no-op command `:`.
+This allows some nice optimisations, especially in combination with the no-op command `:`,
+but be aware of the pitfalls.

 ```bash
 # mkdir plus cd to it